isabella232/dynamic-media-classic.en-1/help/navigation-basics.md

 **Browse mode** Select a folder in the Asset Library to view and work with its contents in the Browse Panel.
 This panel offers the File, Preview, Select All, Select None, and Sort menus for working with assets.
 You can also view assets in different ways by moving the slider or selecting the Grid View , List View , or Detail View button.
 Selecting the Detail View button or double-clicking an asset opens the asset in Detail view, where you can perform asset-dependent file operations.

-**Build mode** Click Build, then choose an option to start building an eCatalog, Image Set, Spin Set, or one of several other available items on the Build menu.
+**Build mode** Click **Build**, then choose an option to start building an eCatalog, Image Set, Spin Set, or one of several other available items on the Build menu.
 The Build screen opens.
 You can select the assets you want to work with before or after you enter Build mode.

 >[!MORE_LIKE_THIS]
 >